quixio/quix-samples/nodejs/advanced/Image-Processing-UI/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+### Debug In Quix

+If you want to debug your javascript / typescript with the code deployed in the Quix serverless environment, please edit the docker file in the build folder.

+The following line runs the build
+`RUN npm run build -- --output-path=./dist/out --configuration production`

+Remove ` --configuration production` to skip minification and other production ready steps.

+The scripts will now be visible in your browsers debugger.
+The sources tab will now show `webpack://` files.

 ## Contribute

 Submit forked projects to the Quix [GitHub](https://github.com/quixio/quix-library){target="_blank"} repo.
 Any new project that we accept will be attributed to you and you'll receive $200 in Quix credit.